 Nothing here but rocks!
 But it was a surprisingly compelling view.
 We lingered for several minutes to take it all in.
 We were glad to be misdirected; we would have missed this view otherwise.
 And although we were a little lost, just being with Margaret helped reduce my anxiety.

 We went back the way we came and turned down the next road.
 Surely that’s what Google Maps meant?
 Nope.
 But at least there were some houses along that road.
 We stopped and Margaret knocked on someone’s door to ask.
-They knew Margaret’s great aunt and gave us directions right to her front door.
+They knew Margaret’s cousin and gave us directions right to her front door.
 We had passed her house on the main road.

 Margaret is a Joyce, and this is Joyce country.
 So is the entire Connemara region of County Galway, actually.
 There have been a lot of Joyces!

 Margaret’s aunt was happy to meet us, and soon offered us a tour of the area.
-Margaret drove while her great aunt navigated.
+Margaret drove while her cousin navigated.
 One special place we saw was Inishbarra, a small island where Margaret’s grandfater was born and raised.
 We couldn’t drive to it; there’s no bridge, no ferry.
 I gather that at some times of the year the water is low enough you can wade out to it.
 Not that day, unfortunately.
 But at least we could see it from the road.

 She then guided us to this church in nearby Lettermullan, where Margaret’s grandmother was baptized.
 This is maybe a mile from Inishbarra, but incredibly Margaret’s grandparents didn’t meet until both of them had emigrated to Chicago!
 It turns out that life on Inishbarra was self-contained.
 They grew most things they ate, and there was a school on the island.
 Until he emigrated, Margaret’s grandfather almost never left Inishbarra.